Turbo & Supercharging, II

 Due to the reduction in air density by gaining altitude, lower air pressure or higher ambient temperatures an aircraft engine loses some of its rated power.
-At about 10000 ft the air pressure has dropped around 25%.
+At about 10000 ft the air pressure has dropped around 25% compared to sea level.
 Thus the engine gets 25% less air per intake stroke and therefore is reduced in power output.
-Aircraft performance suffers in climb ratio's, cruise speed and more.
-Even the pilot in an unpressurized cabin suffers and must be on extra oxygen when staying longer than thirty minutes above 10000 ft.
+As a results aircraft performance suffers in climb ratio's, cruise speed and more.
+Even the pilot in an unpressurized cabin suffers and must be using extra oxygen when staying longer than thirty minutes above 10000 ft.

 Turbo's are used more often than geared superchargers, but they place certain demands on the aircraft and pilot skills alike.
 Handling a turbo engine requires a bit more thought and training for the pilot.